levanroinishvili/le-ftp/README.md

 - `localRootDir: ''` - Local root directory: Local directory to watch
 - `user: ''` - Ftp username
 - `password: ''` - Ftp password

+- `watchList: [` - Array of folders to watch and corresponding upload target directories
+  - `{` - Beging first object describing the pair of folder to watch and its upload target directory
+  - `localRootDir: 'C:/my/local/folder1',` - first local folder to watch
+  - `remoteRootDir: 'public_html/remote/dir1'` - first remote upload target directory
+  - `},` - End first object
+  - `{` - Beging second object describing the pair of folder to watch and its upload target directory
+  - `localRootDir: 'C:/my/local/folder2',` - second local folder to watch
+  - `remoteRootDir: 'public_html/remote/dir2'` - second remote upload target directory
+  - `},` - End Second object
+- `],` - End of array of folders to watch

-- `localRootDir	 : "C:/dir"` - Full path to local folder to be copied to the FTP server.
+- `localRootDir	 : "C:/dir"` - **Depricated**.
+Full path to local folder to be copied to the FTP server.
 Use Unix backslash "/"
-- `remoteRootDir : 'public_html/dev.clubfinance.uk/angular',` Remote folder, starting from your FTP root
+- `remoteRootDir : 'public_html/dev.clubfinance.uk/angular',` - **Depricated** Remote folder, starting from your FTP root
 - `frequency: 1` - number of seconds between each scan.
 Decimals (e.g. `0.1`) are acceptable
 - `ext: ['css','js','html','txt']` - if you want to only include files with certain extensions, list the extensions here as an array of strings: `['css','js','html']`.
 No need to prefix extensions with '.',